Bicycle / Pedestrian Advisory Committee

 For a Bikeable, Walkable Richmond

-In keeping with our tradition, in lieu of our August meeting, we will be gathering in person to clean up a bit of the Richmond Greenway.
+In keeping with our tradition, in lieu of our August meeting, we gathered in person to clean up a bit of the Richmond Greenway.

 Contra Costa’s 2022 Bike Champion of the Year: Najari Smith